-- Accord d'intéressement (Incentive Agreement) It defines the general principles of and terms and conditions for calculating the incentive-based compensation for Vault-IC France's employees. - Accord résultant de la négociation annuelle obligatoire (Agreement resulting from the mandatory annual negotiations) This agreement defines the wage and benefit measures Vault-IC France should reapply or implement over the course of the 2014 fiscal year. - Avenant au Plan d'Epargne pour la Retraite Collectif Interentreprises (Amendment to the Intercompany Collective Pension Savings Plan) The amendment confirms membership to PERCO-I HSBC and provides the terms and conditions applicable specifically to the company.
+- Avenant à l'accord d'intéressement du 18 juin 2013 (Amendment to the Incentive Agreement dated June 18, 2013) The purpose of this amendment is to define the terms and conditions for calculating the incentive-based compensation for the 2014 fiscal year, as they appear in the Incentive Agreement signed in 2013. - Accord résultant de la négociation annuelle obligatoire (Agreement resulting from the mandatory annual negotiations) This agreement defines the wage and benefit measures Vault-IC France should reapply or implement over the course of the 2015 fiscal year. - Accord sur le temps de travail (Agreement on Work Hours).
+This agreement enabled the consolidation of all provisions applicable to day counts for company executives (population Cadre).